11 Movies That Made Less Than $400 at the U.S. Box Office

 While it’s the most spectacular studio failures that seem to bear the brunt of the financial scorn, there also exists a legion of films that have made so little impact at the box office that they’ve hardly been deemed worthy of mention at all.
-Unless it's Dito Montiel's Man Down, starring Shia LaBeouf, Kate Mara, and Gary Oldman, which is making headlines around the world because it somehow managed to accomplish the seemingly impossible task of selling just one ticket at the UK box office.
+Unless it's Dito Montiel's Man Down, starring Shia LaBeouf, Kate Mara, and Gary Oldman, which made headlines around the world in 2017 because it somehow managed to accomplish the seemingly impossible task of selling just one ticket at the UK box office.
 There are plenty of films that haven't fared much better here in the U.S. Here are 11 of them.

 1. ZYZZYX ROAD (2006) // GROSS: $30